Graduate Student Funding and Financial Support

 Graduate Student Researcher Assistantships

 Graduate Student Research (GSR) positions are awarded by individual faculty members from faculty research grants.
 GSR positions are awarded by your major professor during the admission process, or prior to the beginning of each quarter.
-Psychology GSRs are paid at Step 4, 45% on the GSR salary scale.
-The monthly Psychology GSR salary for 2023-24 is $3,048 (pre-tax).
+Psychology GSRs are paid at Step 4, 50% (20 hours per week) on the GSR salary scale.
+The monthly Psychology GSR salary for 2025-26 is $3,747 (pre-tax).

 Fellowships: Entering Students